garykh2008/wts_gui/README.md

     *   Live statistics dashboard (PASS/FAIL/NT/Total counts).
 *   **Log Viewer**:
     *   Browse log folders by date (filterable).
+    *   **Bulk Zip & Save**: Select multiple log folders and right-click to zip and save them to a specific directory in one go.
     *   View log files (`.log`, `.pcapng.gz`).
     *   Open files in the system's default text editor or Wireshark.
 *   **Other Tools**: